Toyota Mega Cruiser: Missile launcher (BXD10)

 A modified BXD10 mounting the Type 93 Surface-to-air missile, produced by Toshiba Heavy Industries.

 Mega Cruiser (BXD20)

 The BXD20 version was made for civilian sales and was available with two roof types, the standard low roof and the optional high roof.
-Some BXD20 versions also saw service as a military vehicle while others were used by prefectural police/fire departments and the JAF.
+Some BXD20 versions also saw service as military vehicles while others were used by prefectural police/fire departments and the Japanese Armed Forces.